merchise-autrement/odoo/openerp/service/prefork.rst

    These note are about learning.
 I need to write stuff while I'm learning, it let's me to fix it on my head.
-At the same time, I believe, these notes will serve any one (including myself) needing to change and/or debug the server.
+At the same time, I believe, these notes will serve anyone (including myself) needing to change and/or debug the server.

    These notes may contain errors and other inaccuracies.
 To the best of my